tsquarius/proj_mgmt_app/README.md

 * with the help of Redux, I created the search action by asynchronously filtering the data already loaded into the state.
 Using the search parameters in combination with a Selector function, I was able to control what the React Component renders.

+3. **Mobile** - ensured that this app was not only accessible via Desktop, but also mobile.
+* one of the difficulties of this was that there can be large amounts of board columns and cards, which will inevitably go off screen.
+My solution for this was to create a layout with a "Netflix" feel.
+With the help of grids, I implemented side scrolling of columns and minimized the level of details shown on the cards.
+This provided for a cleaner feel.

-3. **Tags & Comments** - Each card has the functionality to add tags as well as comments to improve the user experience
+4. **Tags & Comments** - Each card has the functionality to add tags as well as comments to improve the user experience

-4. **Membership** - Owners of collections are able to add and remove members.
-Adding members can be done via username or email.

 ### Tags/Comments/Drag Drop
 ![Features1](https://github.com/tsquarius/proj_mgmt_app/blob/master/Features.gif)